-How to Properly Rotate Your Tires
+How to Rotate Your Tires at Home

 A mechanic using a lug wrench to loosen the lug nuts on a car tire, with the car lifted on jack stands in a clean and organized auto repair setting.
 Various tools are visible, emphasizing a practical approach to tire maintenance.